buttermiilk/discordjs-v12-template/README.md

 Finally run the bot using `node index.js` (use pm2/nodemon, whatever you want)

-Be sure to join our [support server](https://discord.gg/bJemK26) for feedback and discussions when contributing or just to hang out.
-We like to meet new people so come and say hi!

 ## License
 This code can be used for any purposes under the [MIT License](LICENSE)